 As a teenager, the younger West sang on her mother's road show, which featured Lefty Frizzell's youngest brother, guitarist Allen Frizzell.
 Shelly wed Allen in 1977.
 Soon after, she became the duet partner of a third Frizzell brother, David.

 By the early '80s, the Shelly West and David Frizzell pairing became the successful act behind "You're the Reason God Made Oklahoma," which was given a sales boost when it appeared in the Clint Eastwood comedy film Any Which Way You Can.
+Four of West's studio albums were collaborations with Frizzell, including 1982's, The David Frizzell & Shelly West Album.

 Other hits by the in-laws (a possible term for more pop-friendly outlaws) included "A Texas State of Mind," "Another Honky Tonk Night on Broadway," "It's a Be Together Night," "Please Surrender" and "I Just Came Here to Dance."